eclipseisoffline/playerparticles/README.md

 - `around` - displays around you.
 - `below` - displays below you.

+### Permissions

+The `/playerparticles` command requires the `playerparticles.command` permission, or operator level 2.

+Since version `0.2.6-1.21.3`, each slot requires the `playerparticles.<slot name>` permission (or operator level 2) to be modified.

 ### Available particles

 These particles are available at the moment: